Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Note: the typical signature of the artist is as follows:

 , not all of his works are signed.
-Please refer to the FineArtEmporium page for G. Esposito.
+Click on the image to enlarge.

 Tug boat painting by Antonio Jacobsen